Natasha England: Biography

 After her marriage to Bob England ended in the mid-1980s she left the music business, and worked with horses and on animal rights issues.
 She moved to Canada and sang with the band Why before returning to England in the early 1990s.
 A few years later she was diagnosed with breast cancer, but eventually returned to the music industry.
 When she relaunched her career in 2007 via Platform Records, her 1982 single "Iko Iko" was given its first digital release, along with a 42-track anthology Back From The Mists of Time which included her entire 1980s output.
 A new album Deeper Into Reality followed in 2010, a collaboration with experimental producer Robert Logan.
 Further releases have included a 2013 cover of the T. Rex song "Get It On", and a 2015 single, "Work It Out".

 Natasha's version of "Iko Iko" enjoyed a resurgence after Platform Records licensed it to the soundtrack of the highest-grossing Italian film of 2014, Un Boss In Salotto.

 A new single and 13-track album were released on 10 August 2018, entitled Somehow.

 A 21 track compilation album was released on August 20, 2021, entitled Iko Iko - The Best Of Natasha England.

+Natasha's song "Running" was included in the soundtrack to 2023 American crime drama television series Snowfall and was also heard in a 2024 episode of the American drama mystery show Pretty Little Liars.